Oman with a Baby

-Sheets of light rain poured down our car windows and seemed to paint the surroundings in hues of jade, emerald and olive green.
+Sheets of light rain poured down our car windows and seemed to paint the surroundings in hues of jade, emerald, and olive green.
 Approaching Job’s tomb out of the enveloping clouds almost felt like awakening from a dream.
 Encased within a concrete structure, this shrine to Job is visited by many.

-Shoes have to come off at this point and women visitors are required cover their heads to enter the mausoleum.
+Shoes have to come off at this point and women visitors are required to cover their heads to enter the mausoleum.
 We were allowed to take photos of the burial place of this most ancient of ancestors.

-Back on the highway a tantalizing aroma seemed to fill the air.
+Back on the highway, a tantalizing aroma seemed to fill the air.
 Make-shift tents housing hot coals upon which lamb kebabs were cooking proved too irresistible for us.
 Following the tempting scent of grilled lamb, we selected a tent that seemed not to have weathered many storms.

 At a veritable meat eater’s paradise, locals and tourists alike feasted on delicacies served at these tented restaurants along the highways.